aws-samples/web3-workshop/module2/sagemaker/README.md

-# Welcome to Stable Diffusion CDK Python project!
+# Deploy Stable Diffusion Sagemaker endpoint

-This project deploys a Stable diffusion model endpoint using AWS Sagemaker.
-It also adds a lambda and an API Gateway serve the endpoint.
+This module deploys a Stable diffusion model endpoint using AWS Sagemaker.
+It also adds a lambda and an API Gateway to serve the endpoint.

 ## Usage:
 Sample HTTP request to the API Gateway: